wbrown/ebnf/OPTIMIZATION_RESULTS.md

 Successfully optimized the EBNF parser to reduce allocation overhead during backtracking by implementing lazy error formatting with the `ParseError` type.

+Additionally, implemented a "Hybrid Transform" system that optimizes common transformation patterns, resulting in a ~3x speedup for tree transformations.

 ## Performance Improvements

 ### Benchmark Results (JSON Grammar)